What is cost of sales and how do you calculate it?

 - Any depreciation on equipment used to produce, store or package products

-Once these costs are factored into the cost of producing inventory, it’s easier to accurately calculate the cost of sales.
+Once these costs are factored into the cost of producing inventory items, it’s easier to accurately calculate the cost of sales.

 To walk you through the cost of sales formula, let’s refer back to our example with Linda’s t-shirts (assuming direct and indirect costs have been included in these calculations).

 Cost of sales = Beginning inventory + Purchases – Ending inventory